1junee/1junee/README.md

 # 👋 About Me

-I am double majoring in Mathematics and Computer Science.
+I am an undergraduate student double majoring in Mathematics and Computer Science.